 Differentiate your brand from its competitors

-In addition, your business can use white papers to differentiate themselves from competitors by showing why its own solutions are better.
+In addition, your business can use white papers to differentiate itself from competitors by showing why its own solutions are better.

 You also have the opportunity to demonstrate in which aspects you go beyond other companies.
 Indeed, quality content for free is an asset, and the prospects tend to have a good opinion about the brands that are willing to provide it.